rubyonai/mcp_on_ruby/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## 🙏 Acknowledgments